philayres/em-secure-api/README.md

 em-secure-api
 =============

-**em-secure-api** makes it easy to build REST / JSON APIs that are secure, fast and reliable.
+**em-secure-api** makes it easy to build REST / JSON APIs in Ruby that are secure, fast and reliable.

 em-secure-api automatically validates requests for authenticity, completeness and uniqueness, checks client authorization and uses a simple routing configuration to connect the API to the implementation.